smartdevicelink/sdl_evolution/proposals/nnnn-cloud-app-transport-adapter.md

 ### Using the Mobile Device to Connect

-If future vehicles will not have dedicated LTE connections, then the mobile device could be used as the proxy for connecting web apps to core.
-The phone would connect to core using traditional SDL transports, and then also maintain a socket connection with the cloud application.
+If future vehicles will not have dedicated LTE connections, then the mobile device could be used as the proxy for connecting web apps to Core.
+The phone would connect to Core using traditional SDL transports, and then also maintain a socket connection with the cloud application.
 Any data sent from Core/Cloud App would be passed through the phone.

 ### Separating Policies and Cloud App Endpoints

-A seperate server could be developed to maintain cloud app endpoints if we believe that this type of logic and data is outside of the scope of policies.
+A separate server could be developed to maintain cloud app endpoints if we believe that this type of logic and data is outside of the scope of policies.

 ### Alternative to using the VIN